Skip to content

 Default flow

-1. The parser computes reachable CompletionFeature values at the cursor.
+1. The parser computes the reachable completion features (parser::ExpectPath) at the cursor.

 2. The provider builds a CompletionContext for each feature.